 Having professional liability coverage can put you and your clients at ease; it typically covers the cost of the requested fees and legal fees, up to your policy's limit.

 Beyond helping to protect your business's financial well-being, remember that especially if you use products (like invoicing software) and services, insurance coverage can help protect those investments too.

 The cost of business insurance coverage differs, depending on a lot of factors, like your specific profession, your location, and how long you've been in business.
-The good news is that it's generally affordable, with Simply Business's general liability policies starting as low as $19.58/month *.

 Just like invoice software can make the payment process of your business simpler, Simply Business's quote comparison tool can help save you time (and possibly money) by showing you different policies with varying coverage.